Information about corona

 Students who have stayed within the last 14 days in an area which was designated as a risk area by the Robert Koch Institute at the time of their stay or which has been designated as such within 14 days thereafter may not enter the university within a period of 14 days of leaving this area.

-Suspected cases: Employees who show unspecific general symptoms or respiratory problems of any severity are to be treated as unfit for duty or incapacitated for work and therefore may not appear on duty until the presence of a coronavirus infection has been clarified.
+Suspected cases: Employees who show unspecific general symptoms or respiratory problems of any severity are to be treated as unfit for duty or incapacitated for work and may therefore not appear on duty until the presence of a corona virus infection has been clarified.
 These employees are obliged to contact their family doctor or the on-call service (tel.
 116 117) immediately by telephone.

-Regulations for returnees from abroad:
+Regulations for returnees from risk areas:

 (Order of the health department)